 Who needs to appoint a data protection officer?

-Under the GDPR, appointing a DPO is mandatory under three circumstances:
+Under the GDPR, the requirement to appoint a data protection officer is mandatory under three circumstances:

 - The organisation is a public authority or body.

 - The organisation’s core activities consist of data processing operations that require regular and systematic monitoring of data subjects on a large scale.